openvinotoolkit/openvino_tensorflow/README.md

     openvino_tensorflow.list_backends()

-More detailed examples on how to use OpenVINO integration with Tensorflow are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.
+More detailed examples on how to use OpenVINO integration with TensorFlow are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.

 ## Support